GamePlayer-8/GamePlayer-8/README.md

 WARN: List contains mostly proprietary software.
 That blacklist doesn't mean to be something to stop you using these software.

-Software also includes other software what can't work propertly without it.
+Any other software what can't work without blacklisted software is also blacklisted.
 (list can be uncomplete):

 | Number | Name | External Links |